amitshekhariitbhu/android-interview-questions/README.md

     Serializable Example:

     ```java
+        /**
+         *  Implementing the Serializeable interface is all that is required
+         */
-        public class User implements Serializable { // this is all that is required
+        public class User implements Serializable {

             private String name;
             private String email;